jklinges14/ML-and-Python-Data-Science-/README.md

 A Visual Introduction to Machine Learning, Part 1

-It won't take long.
-It's a beautiful introduction ...
-Try not to drool too much!

 A Few Useful Things to Know about Machine Learning
-OK.
-Let's dive deeper.

-Read "A Few Useful Things to Know about Machine Learning" by Prof. Pedro Domingos.
-It's densely packed with valuable information, but not opaque.
-The author understands that there's a lot of "black art" and folk wisdom, and they invite you in.

 What has the most impact in Machine Learning